Don's what? Portable toilet names covered for inauguration

 The company’s name is clearly visible upon close inspection, but is blocked for a wide-angle view by a TV or still camera.

+Staff determined that signs for Gene’s Johns — a competitor that also is providing portable toilets for the inauguration — “can be easily peeled off,” the spokesman said in an email.
+The Don’s Johns logos cannot be removed easily “and are being covered with tape,” the email said.

+Don’s Johns has provided portable toilets for many major events in Washington, including the 2009 and 2013 inauguration ceremonies for President Barack Obama, Weghorst said.
+No logos were taped over during those events, he said.

-The Joint Congressional Committee on Inaugural Ceremonies and the Presidential Inaugural Committee had no immediate comment Friday.
+The Joint Congressional Committee on Inaugural Ceremonies and the Presidential Inaugural Committee declined to comment.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.